HARUHIT0/fancy-hover-effects/README.md

 - [Things to Look Out For](#things-to-look-out-for)
 - [Conclusion](#conclusion)

-## Introduction
+# Loading Animation on Hover

-In this tutorial, you'll learn how to create a simple website with an HTML structure, styled with CSS, and interactivity added using JavaScript.
-By the end of this guide, you will have a basic understanding of how these three technologies work together to create a functional webpage.
+In this tutorial, you'll learn how to create a loading animation when your cursor is hovering over the object.

+When we hover above the object, each object should rotate at a degree of 360 and should slowly form back into a singular object.

+Let's get started!

+**Credits for the animation: **

 ## Project Structure